opendexnetwork/opendex.network/docs/Standard Hardware Guide.md

 # CTRL+S, CTRL+X. Then run
 opendex@ubuntu:~$ source ~/.bashrc
 ```
 11. Connect the USB stick to your Pi and set it up.
-It is very important to do this for a mainnet setup (given you do not want to loose money)!
+It is very important to do this for a mainnet setup (given you do not want to lose money)!
 ```bash
 # check the USB stick's path with
 opendex@ubuntu:~$ ls -la /dev/ | grep sd